Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Introduction

-Physical neuromorphic computing, which aims to offload processing for AI problems to the complex dynamics of physical systems\cite{markovic2020physics,mizrahi2018neural,gartside2022reconfigurable,allwood2023perspective,schuman2022opportunities,tanaka2019recent,nakajima2020physical,milano2021materia,chumak2021roadmap,papp2021nanoscale,cucchi2022hands,vidamour2022reservoir,wright2022deep}, stands to benefit considerably from the advantages of operating in an over-parameterised regime.
-A primary use case of neuromorphic systems is in `edge-computing' where a remotely situated computing and sensing rig locally performs AI-like tasks in a field environment.
-Here, acquiring large datasets and transmitting them to distant cloud-servers is extremely unattractive, for instance an exoplanet rover vehicle performing object classification\cite{schuman2022opportunities}, making the ability to compute well and adapt to new tasks with small training sets immensely attractive.
+In artificial intelligence (AI) and machine learning, the performance of models often scales with their size and the number of trainable parameters.
+Empirical evidence supports the advantages of overparameterised regimes\cite{zou2020gradient,zou2019improved} , where models, despite having a large number of parameters, avoid overfitting, generalise effectively, and learn efficiently from a limited number of training examples.

-However, existing neuromorphic systems tend to have very limited output dimensionality, preventing access to over-parameterised regimes.
-Neuromorphic systems tend to employ one or $<10$ physical output channels, often current/voltage leads or photodiodes.
-As these must be physically fabricated, they are challenging to scale, leading to the commonly seen low output dimensional implementations - far from the many thousands of outputs required to access over-parameterisation.
-In an attempt to remedy this, so-called `virtual nodes' are often implemented\cite{appeltant2011information}, repeatedly passing data through a single physical device to artificially enhance dimensionality.
-This does boost performance but is ultimately limited by the fundamental constraint that network dimensions must be non-degenerate to be computationally useful.
-As neuromorphic schemes have so far considered single physical systems with a narrow set of defined dynamics, this limit on artificial virtual node dimensionality is highly restrictive.
+Physical neuromorphic computing aims to offload processing for machine learning problems to the complex dynamics of physical systems\cite{markovic2020physics,mizrahi2018neural,gartside2022reconfigurable,allwood2023perspective,schuman2022opportunities,tanaka2019recent,nakajima2020physical,milano2021materia,chumak2021roadmap,papp2021nanoscale,cucchi2022hands,vidamour2023reconfigurable,wright2022deep}.
+Physical computing architectures range from implementations of feed-forward neural networks\cite{wright2022deep,torrejon2017neuromorphic} with tuneable internal weights, to reservoir computing, where complex internal system dynamics are leveraged for computation\cite{tanaka2019recent}.
+Neuromorphic schemes stand to benefit from the advantages of operating in an overparameterised regime.
+A primary use case of neuromorphic systems is in edge-computing\cite{cao2020overview} where a remotely situated device locally performs AI-like tasks.
+For example, an exoplanet rover vehicle performing object classification can operate more efficiently by processing data on-site rather than transmitting large datasets to cloud-servers\cite{schuman2022opportunities}.
+Here, acquiring large datasets and transmitting them to cloud-servers for processing is often inefficient making the ability to compute well and adapt to new tasks with small training sets a desirable function.